CloudPets IoT Toys Leaked and Ransomed, Exposing Kids' Voice Messages

 Also, this company literally handles children's personal info.

-As soon as shit was fixed
+As soon as shit was fixed to my satisfaction, I was let go.

+I couldn't be held responsible for having touched some of it before, or even after fixing it.
+Liability doesn't work that way (at least in Canada) it's 100% on the business.

+To be clear.
+Management is to blame.
+Management is liable.
+For having allowed shit work to happen, and for allowing shit work to stay around.

 Re: (Score:1)